UFCW 21 Has Merged with UFCW 1439 to form UFCW 3000

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

-Recently, UFCW Local 21 merged with UFCW Local 1439 and became UFCW Local 3000.
+Recently, United Food and Commercial Workers (UFCW) Local 21 merged with UFCW Local 1439 and became UFCW Local 3000.
 UFCW 3000 represents both private and public employees in grocery, retail, health care, meat packing, cannabis, & other industries.
 More specifically, UFCW represents public employees of health districts, schools and local government in Washington State.
+UFCW 3000 currently represents approximately 50,000 workers.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).
 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.